taosdata/TDengine/docs/en/14-reference/05-taosbenchmark.md

 ### Insert scenario configuration parameters

 `filetype` must be set to `insert` in the insertion scenario.
 See [General Configuration Parameters](#General Configuration Parameters)

+- ** keep_trying ** : Keep trying if failed to insert, default is no. Available with v3.0.9+.

+- ** trying_interval ** : Specify interval between keep trying insert.
+Valid value is a postive number.
+Only valid when keep trying be enabled.
+Available with v3.0.9+.

 #### Database related configuration parameters